anuj-hmm/stan-chatbot/README.md

 # Stan ChatBot - Human-like Conversational AI

-A sophisticated chatbot with long-term memory and emotional intelligence, built for the STAN Internship Challenge.
+A sophisticated chatbot with long-term memory and emotional intelligence.

 ## 🚀 Features